Andrei0872/andreigatej.dev/src/markdown-pages/blog/ng-router-urltree.md

 ## When is UrlTree used ?

-Now that we've understood what an `UrlTree` is, we can explore a few use cases.
+Now that we've understood what a `UrlTree` is, we can explore a few use cases.

-### When an `UrlTree` is returned from a guard, it will result in a redirect operation
+### When a `UrlTree` is returned from a guard, it will result in a redirect operation

 As we can see from the [source code](https://github.com/angular/angular/blob/master/packages/router/src/router.ts#L617-L625):